ON ST. ACHILLEUS, CONFESSOR.

 From various sources.

-[1] The Greek Menaea and Maximus of Cythera have on this day: "Saint Achilleus rests in peace."
-The Menaea add this distich: Feast of Saint Achilleus.
+[1] The Greek Menaea and Maximus of Cythera on this day: St. Achilleus rests in peace.
+The Menaea add this distich: The feast of St. Achilleus.

-Raderus considers this to be the same as Achillius, or Achillea, Metropolitan of Larissa, who is recorded in the same Menaea and the Menologion on May 15.
-To us he seems rather to be the one who is more frequently praised in the Lives of the Fathers as Achillas, or Achilles, or Achilleus the Abbot, and is nowhere recorded in any Martyrology that we have seen.
-Concerning him, therefore, Rufinus (or whoever the author of book 3 of the Lives of the Fathers may be) narrates the following, numbers 9 and 107.
+Raderus considers this to be the same as Achillius, or Achilleas, Metropolitan of Larissa, who is recorded in the same Menaea and Menologium on the 15th of May.
+To us it seems rather that this is the one who is frequently praised in the Lives of the Fathers as Achillas, or Achilles, or Achilleus the Abbot, and is not recorded anywhere in any Martyrology that we have seen.
+Concerning him, therefore, Rufinus, or whoever is the author of book 3 of the Lives of the Fathers, numbers 9 and 107, narrates the following.